preactjs/preact-www/content/en/guide/v10/getting-started.md

 New to Preact?
 New to Virtual DOM?
 Check out the [tutorial](/tutorial).

-This guide helps you get up and running to start developing Preact apps, using 3 popular options.
+This guide helps you get up and running to start developing Preact apps, using 2 popular options.
-If you're new to Preact, we recommend starting with [Preact CLI](#best-practices-powered-by-preact-cli).

 ---